On arrival at DMU

 Student finance and tuition fees

-You should present your Student Loans Company documentation (home students) or make a payment (international students) at the Student Gateway, in Gateway House.
+You should bring your Student Loans Company documentation (home students) to your faculty event or make a payment (international students) at the Student Gateway, in Gateway House.
 We advise that you do this as soon as possible to ensure your fees are paid and any student funding is released to you promptly.

 The virtual campus map can help you find the Student Gateway, in Gateway House.